alyaparan/omnibrow/README.md

 3. **Parse URLs**: Click on "Parse URL" to extract and view the components of the current URL.
 4. **Perform Google Dorking**: Select a dork query type, input your parameter, and perform the search.
 5. **Lookup Domain Information**: Enter a domain and use the available buttons to fetch DNS, IP, WHOIS, and SSL certificate information.
+6. **Scan Ports**: Enter the target domain/IP, specify the range of ports, number of threads, and timeout, then click "Scan Ports" to view open ports.

 ## Contribution